SpamWatch/SpamWatchAPI-Docs/source/index.html.md

 var client = new SpamWatch.Client("API_KEY");
 ```

-> Make sure to replace `APIgit st_KEY` with your API key.
+> Make sure to replace `API_KEY` with your API key.

 The API uses API keys to allow access to the API.
-You can get a API key in the [Support Chat](https://t.me/SpamWatchSupport).
+You can get a API key [here](https://t.me/SpamWatchBot?start=token).

 The API expects the API key to be included in all API requests to the server in a header that looks like the following: